 Nondairy milks are great in shakes and on cereal, but can you cook or bake with them?

-Because rice and nut milks are sweeter and lighter than soy milk, they are good for desserts and curries, but less suited for gravies and most entrees.
+Rice and nut milks are sweeter and lighter than soy milk, which makes them good for desserts and curries, but less suited for gravies and most entrees.
 Oat and potato milks are more neutral and complement soups and main dishes.
 Be aware that soy-based beverages or those containing a high amount of calcium carbonate can curdle at high temperatures, especially if the recipe uses acidic foods such as oranges or tomatoes.

 Buying and Using Nondairy Beverages